nnance/require-jqueryui/README.md

 require-jqueryui
 ================

-Sample project of using JQuery UI, RequireJS and Bootstrap
+Sample project of using JQuery UI, RequireJS and Bootstrap.
+The project initially created with yeoman web app and then I added RequireJS and JQuery UI to the project.